download

 Was it so difficult to pass Alonso and Trulli?

 "Yes, they were quite fast.
 Overtaking is difficult between two cars with similar performance.
-Then their tyres gave out, while ours held, so I was able to attack".
+Then their tyres worn out, while ours didn't, so I was able to attack".

 How do you drive with a flat tyre?